ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 The Bottom Line

 aqua cloud markets AI-powered test management as an alternative to open source.
 The irony: Autonoma is genuinely open source AND delivers AI capabilities that go far beyond what aqua cloud offers. aqua cloud's AI helps you write test cases.
-Autonoma's AI agents generate, execute, and maintain tests autonomously.
+Autonoma's AI agents plan, run, review, and maintain tests autonomously.

 It is open source (github.com/autonoma-ai/autonoma), offers free self-hosting with no feature restrictions, and does not charge per user.
 If your team is evaluating aqua cloud because you want AI-powered testing, consider that the actual open source option is more capable than the proprietary one claiming to replace it.